 You can use the Telescope Setup Wizard and it will verify all the required information in the process.
 It can automatically scan ports for attached telescopes.
-You can run the wizard by selecting from the menu.
+You can run the wizard by selecting the → menu item.

 Alternatively, you can connect to a local telescope by performing the following steps:

 Set your geographical location.
-Open the Set Geographic Location window by selecting from the menu, or by pressing the Globe icon in the toolbar, or by pressing Ctrl+G.
+Open the Set Geographic Location window by selecting the → menu item, or by pressing the Globe icon in the toolbar, or by pressing Ctrl+G.

 Set your local time and date.
-You can change to any time or date by selecting from the menu, or by pressing the time icon in the toolbar.
+You can change to any time or date by selecting → menu item, or by pressing the Time icon in the toolbar.
 The Set Time window uses a standard KDE Date Picker widget.
-If you ever need to reset the clock back to the current time, just select from the menu.
+If you ever need to reset the clock back to the current time, just select the → menu item.